 - A pin’s life is one week, unlike 90 minutes for Facebook and 24 minutes for Twitter

-If you want to get an impression in your efforts of pinning, convert your account to a free Pinterest business account.
+If you want to get an impression in your efforts of pinning, convert your account into a Pinterest business account.

 If you do not have an existing account, you can sign up for one, it is free.
 After signing up, you will access Pinterest analytics that will give you information on the behavior of your pins after verifying your site with Pinterest.

-When creating your profile, a big point Pinterest will reward you with if you are claiming your site.
-Also, you can claim and connect any other social account you have.
+When creating your profile, a big point Pinterest will reward you for is claiming your site.
+Also, you can claim and connect to any other social account you may have.
 This will stimulate your Pinterest SEO and authority simultaneously.

 Don’t forget to not make it hard for Pinterest to figure out what your account is all about!
 Pinterest will use your users’ behavior to understand your profile niche, so you would help it much if you make it clear what your account and business are all about.

-Try to add relevant keywords in a form of clear structural sentences and avoid just throwing separated keywords with no connections.
+Try to add relevant keywords in the form of clear structural sentences and avoid just throwing separated keywords with no connections.

 Rich pins do offer pins extra value.
 Those types of pins have the ability to pull data from your website and tell Pinterest more about the context in which that pin can be helpful.